Lesson 4 of 6

 Questions

-The first explicit reference to the Sabbath occurs in Exodus 16.
+The first explicit reference to the Sabbath in Exodus occurs in Exodus 16.
 It is termed holy to the Lord and a day of solemn rest.
 No manna was to be collected on that day.
-The Sabbath law, however, is given prior to the Ten Commandments in Exodus 20.
+The Sabbath law, however, is given prior to the presentation of the Ten Commandments (Exodus 20).
 Some interpreters argue that the Sabbath practice has already been in place narratively since Genesis 2:2-3; the Ten Commandments merely formalized it.
 Other interpreters see this as one more indication of a complicated, multileveled history of composition.
 In Exodus 20 the motivation for keeping the Sabbath is grounded in the six-day creation pattern of Genesis 1.
 In Deuteronomy 5, in contrast, the motivation is grounded in the memory of slavery in Egypt in which there was no time for rest.
 The need for rest is also cited in Exodus 23:12 (note the use of “the seventh day” rather than “Sabbath”).
 Exodus 31:12-17, in the midst of instructions for building the tabernacle, lifts up Sabbath observance as an ongoing sign of the covenant and adds the death penalty for violators.
 The death penalty is again cited in Exodus 35:2-3, and restrictions on fires are added.
 There is no one place that gathers all Sabbath regulations, an indication for some interpreters that Sabbath regulations developed over time and were attached to prior narratives.

 Tabernacle

 The instructions for the tabernacle are given to Moses after formalizing the covenant between God and the people who had come out of Egypt (Exodus 24).
 The initial revelation at Sinai had terrified the people; both the outward presence of thunder and lightning and the danger of encroaching on the boundary of God’s holiness fueled the fear.
 Only a select few were allowed to approach God on the mountain.
-In addition since Israel’s destination was the promised land, not Sinai, the question of how God would continue to be present needed to be answered.
+In addition, since Israel’s destination was the Promised Land, not Sinai, the question of how God would continue to be present needed to be answered.
 The tabernacle addressed these issues.
 God commits to be present in the community and provides prescriptions for a regularized manner to honor boundaries.
 God was not locked into being present only at Sinai; the tabernacle provided a mobile presence.
-Readers find it difficult to sort out the overlap between the tabernacle, which was at the center of the community, and the tent of meeting, which was at the periphery.
+Readers may find it difficult to sort out the overlap between the tabernacle, which was at the center of the community, and the tent of meeting, which was at the periphery.
 Moses was able to consult God at both places.
 The golden calf episode disrupts the flow from instructions to implementation of the building plans.
 Whether or not God will continue to be present with the people is a contested issue because of Israel’s act of idolatry.
-God’s decision to continue to be present is embodied in the building of the tabernacle, and the book of Exodus ends with the presence of God occupying the tabernacle.
+God’s decision to continue to be present is embodied in the building of the tabernacle, and the Book of Exodus ends with the presence of God occupying the tabernacle.